Body of Lies (film): Critical response

 Body of Lies received mixed reviews from critics.
-On Rotten Tomatoes the film has a rating of 55%, based on 216 reviews, with an average rating of 5.90/10.
+On Rotten Tomatoes, the film has a rating of 55%, based on 216 reviews, with an average rating of 5.90/10.
 The critical consensus reads, "Body of Lies relies too heavily on the performances of DiCaprio and Crowe to lift it above a conventional espionage thriller."
-On Metacritic the film has a score of 57 out of 100, based on 37 critics, indicating "mixed or average" reviews.
-Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.
+On Metacritic, the film has a score of 57 out of 100, based on 37 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B-" on a scale of A+ to F.

-Roger Ebert, writing in the Chicago Sun-Times, awarded the film three out of four stars.
-He praised the "convincing" acting and "realistic locations and terse dialogue" but questioned the verisimilitude of the story and concluded, "Body of Lies contains enough you can believe, or almost believe, that you wish so much of it weren't sensationally implausible."
-Kenneth Turan reached the same conclusion in the Los Angeles Times, "The skill of top-flight director Ridley Scott and his veteran production team, not to mention the ability of stars Leonardo DiCaprio and Russell Crowe, ensure that this story of spies and terrorism in the Middle East is always crisp and watchable," he wrote, "but as the film's episodic story gradually reveals itself, it ends up too unconvincing and conventional to consistently hold our attention."
+Roger Ebert, writing in the Chicago Sun-Times, awarded the film three stars out of four.
+He praised the "convincing" acting and "realistic locations and terse dialogue", but questioned the verisimilitude of the story and concluded, "Body of Lies contains enough you can believe, or almost believe, that you wish so much of it weren't sensationally implausible".

+Kenneth Turan reached the same conclusion in the Los Angeles Times: "The skill of top-flight director Ridley Scott and his veteran production team, not to mention the ability of stars Leonardo DiCaprio and Russell Crowe, ensure that this story of spies and terrorism in the Middle East is always crisp and watchable."
+He added, "But as the film's episodic story gradually reveals itself, it ends up too unconvincing and conventional to consistently hold our attention."

-Lisa Kennedy in The Denver Post summarised: "Body of Lies is an A-list project with B-game results.
+Lisa Kennedy in The Denver Post summarized, "Body of Lies is an A-list project with B-game results.
 The movie might be set in the Age of Jihad.
 But the rules of trust and mistrust are wholly familiar."